Rick-Mackenbach/Functions-In-Python/README.md

 # Functions-In-Python
-Matrix median correlation, similarity metrics and more
+Matrix median correlation, similarity metrics linear regression and more